tmtsoftware/csw/docs/src/main/index.md

 ### @ref:[Framework](commons/framework.md)
 The framework provides templates for @ref:[creating](./commons/create-component.md) and running the kind of software components defined by OMOA as well as service access interfaces for these components.
-It also provides @ref:[application](./apps/hostconfig.md) support for running multiple components on a host machine.

 The framework also contains the structures that are common to components, such as commands and event structures.